bflaven/ia_usages/ia_augmented_journalist_wp_toolkit/_prompt/033_ia_related_content_tags_create_image.md

 The toolkit is not just for journalists—it’s for anyone who thinks, synthesizes, writes, and communicates in an AI-augmented world.
 By integrating these plugins and approaches, we aim to empower professionals to work smarter, faster, and with greater precision.

 ## PROMPT_2
 Redo the image, this is fucking cliché.
-Please, do not use any poeple, any cheesy easy futur and space illustration, take robert crumb as model for drawing.
+Please, do not use any people, any cheesy easy future and space illustration, take robert crumb as model for drawing.
 Use orange for background

 ## PROMPT_3
 Redo the image, this is fucking cliché.
-Please, do not use any poeple, any cheesy easy futur and space illustration, take robert crumb as model for drawing.
-Use orange for background with scrachy style and no text only illusration.

-## PROMPT_4
-Redo the image, this is fucking cliché.
-Please, do not use any poeple, any cheesy easy futur and space illustration, take robert crumb as model for drawing.
+Please, do not use any people, any cheesy easy futur and space illustration, take robert crumb as model for drawing.
-Use orange for background with scrachy style and no text only illusration.
+Use orange for the background with scratchy style and no text only illustration.